-8 The amount of money to be put at risk under the performance regime is proposed to be 30% of the maximum amount of periodic payments for the provision of services eg the maintenance amounts payable to InfraCo and TramCo and the operating costs incurred by the Operator.
+The amount of money to be put at risk under the performance regime is proposed to be 30% of the maximum amount of periodic payments for the provision of services eg the maintenance amounts payable to InfraCo and TramCo and the operating costs incurred by the Operator.
 This amount is a working assumption - its appropriateness needs to be tested against its adequacy compared to the number of performance measures to be put in place and the likely acceptability to bidders.

-As noted above the performance and payment mechanisms are yet to be developed in the infrastructure contract and DOPFA.
+As noted above the performance and payment mechanisms are yet to be developed in the infrastructure contract and the calibration of the KPI Regime is to be carried out in relation to the DOPFA.
 There are provisions surrounding punctuality in the tram Contracts but consideration does need to be given to whether there are any softer measures relating to customer experience that still need to be addressed.
 This will largely depend on who is responsible for dealing with issues such as the cleaning of trams, the maintenance of on train displays and CCTV, dealing with graffiti and vandalism.
 This detail needs to be developed as outlined in section 5.